 Attorney Bentz has extensive experience in the areas of surety, construction, commercial and business litigation.
 She has spoken extensively on construction, surety, fidelity, business and non-profit topics and has authored numerous publications, including materials published by the American Bar Association.
 Attorney Bentz has published materials on public contracting law in Pennsylvania, and the ethical considerations for lawyers facing dual representation of a contractor and its surety.

-Additionally, Attorney Bentz has been recognized as a Super Lawyer in 2012, 2016, 2017, 2018, 2019 and 2020.
-She has also been named a construction Pennsylvania Super Lawyer for the years 2012 through 2020, an honor bestowed upon the top five percent of Pennsylvania lawyers.
-Attorney Bentz has been recognized as an Outstanding Attorney in Pennsylvania for the years 2010 through 2020 and has also been named a Best Lawyer in America for the years 2012-2020.
+Additionally, Attorney Bentz has been recognized as a Super Lawyer in 2012, 2016-2023.
+She has also been named a construction Pennsylvania Super Lawyer for the years 2012 through 2023, an honor bestowed upon the top five percent of Pennsylvania lawyers.
+Attorney Bentz has been recognized as an Outstanding Attorney in Pennsylvania for the years 2010 through 2023 and has also been named a Best Lawyer in America for the years 2012-2023.
 Ms. Bentz has also been awarded Honors by the National Association of Professional and Executive Women and is a member of the National Association of Women Business Owners.
-Ms. Bentz has received a rating of AV Preeminent for 14 years, which is the highest possible peer review rating in both legal ability and ethical standards.
+Ms. Bentz has received a rating of AV Preeminent for 20 years, which is the highest possible peer review rating in both legal ability and ethical standards.

 Ms. Bentz received her B.A. from the University of Michigan and her J.D. from the University of Pittsburgh School of Law.